Internal Links

 this century that structure will be replicated in electronic hardware and robots may well become indistinguishable from humans.
 What are the bible

-thumpers gonna do with their faith if that happens?
-This seems like a good moment to have another break from my rant
+thumpers going to do with their faith if that happens?

 Inspired by Patrick and NASA